tinode/chat/server/store/ENCRYPTION.md

 ### Common Issues

-1. **"encryption key is required when encryption is enabled"**
+1. **"encryption key must be 16, 24, or 32 bytes"**
-   - Ensure you've provided a valid base64-encoded 32-byte key
+   - Ensure your key is exactly 16, 24, or 32 bytes when decoded from base64
+   - Use the keygen tool to generate valid keys

 2. **"failed to decode base64 encryption key"**
    - Verify your key is properly base64-encoded
-   - Ensure the key is exactly 32 bytes when decoded
+   - Ensure there are no extra spaces or newlines in the key

 3. **"failed to create AES cipher"**
    - This usually indicates a system-level issue with crypto libraries